 A study of Mexican-American literature and its cultural traditions from pre-Columbian Mexico to the present.

 3323 Technology and Literature (3-3-0)

 Cross-listed as HUM 3323.
 Credit may not be earned for both.
 Prerequisite: 3 hours of literature.

 The course may study influences of technology or science on literature, analyze how literature represents technology, or interpret literature as a reflection of social ambivalence toward technology.

-3324 American Ethnic Heritage (3-3-0)

-Cross-listed as HUM 3304.
-Credit may not be earned for both.
-Prerequisite: 3 hours of literature.
-An interdisciplinary study of ethnic contributions to the art, music, drama and literature of the United States.

 3325 Medical Writing (3-3-0)

 Prerequisite: 3 hours of literature

 The study and practice of interpreting and incorporating findings and statistical results into clear, comprehensible and well-organized prose.

 3326 Proposal Writing (3-3-0)

 Prerequisite: ENG 3302

 Practice in writing and editing a series of proposals of varying scope and complexity.

 3328 Documentation and Manuals (3-3-0)

 Prerequisite: ENG 3302

 Laboratory fee: \$25.

 Application of general rhetorical principles and current theory in document design to the development of procedures manuals and other documentation.

-3329 Environmental Writing (3-3-0)

-Prerequisite: 3 hours of literature

-Practice in presenting information about environmental issues as addressed by government, industry, private organizations and the mass media.

-3330 Desktop Publishing (3-3-0)

-Prerequisite: ENG 3302 or concurrent enrollment in ENG 3302 or permission of department.

-Laboratory fee: \$25.

-An introduction to desktop publishing, covering specific applications of typography, graphics, layout and presentation, and using desktop publishing software.
+3329 Environmental Writing (3-3-0) Prerequisite: 3 hours of literature Practice in presenting information about environmental issues as addressed by government, industry, private organizations and the mass media.
+3330 Desktop Publishing (3-3-0) Prerequisite: ENG 3302 or concurrent enrollment in ENG 3302 or permission of department.
+Laboratory fee: \$25 An introduction to desktop publishing, covering specific applications of typography, graphics, layout and presentation, and using desktop publishing software.
 3331 Advanced Desktop Publishing (3-3-0) Prerequisite: ENG 3330 or permission of department.
 Laboratory fee: \$25.
 A continuation of desktop publishing techniques using additional software for more complex projects.
 3333 Writing for the Media (3-3-0) Cross-listed as COMM 3311.
 Credit may not be earned for both.
 Prerequisite: ENG 1302 and either COMM 1302 or ENG 3302.
 Study and practice of writing techniques appropriate to print and broadcast media with emphasis on the relevance of these skills to managing media relations.
 3334 Writing for Presentation (3-3-0) Cross-listed as COMM 3312.
 Credit may not be earned for both.
 Prerequisite: ENG 1302 and either COMM 1302 or ENG 3302.
 Laboratory fee: \$25.
 This course covers writing for the media employed for presentations in business, industry and the professions.
 Possible course focuses include videoscripting, speechwriting and writing for slide and multimedia presentations.
 3335 Publishing for the Web (3-3-0) Prerequisite: ENG 3330 or permission of the department .
 Laboratory fee: \$25.